Massive-Wiki/developer-massive-wiki/nxc-docs/README.md

 ## Available Documentation

+NOTE: Some of these pages use Mermaid diagrams, which are not rendered on the website.
+But if you have this repo on your computer, you can use Markdown tools like Obsidian or Typora to view the page with the diagrams rendered as intended.

+- [NXC User Guide](nxc_user_guide.md) - Guide to using the NXC static site generator.
 - [NXC Architecture](nxc_architecture.md) - Overview of the system architecture and components
 - [NXC Workflow](nxc_workflow.md) - Detailed workflows for initialization and build processes
 - [NXC Data Flow](nxc_data_flow.md) - Data flow diagrams showing how information moves through the system